hunterwk/vue-interview/README.md

 # vue-interview
-Unable to submit, so redoing here.
+Unable to submit via filtered, so redoing here.

+Building a SPA without using the vue cli that creates a Todo list that allows you to delete submitted todos.